tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

 Move the file so that you can run it from any directory by just using its name:

-    sudo mv mkwlppr /bin
+    sudo mv mkwlppr /usr/local/bin

 Execute the script; it will tell you what input it requires from you.
 Use the script with input to create as many wallpaper XML files as you want.

+> Note:

-Notes: Since this script is not interactive, you can use Unix's wildcards with it if you want to use all files in a directory and/or if you do not care about the order of the images.
+Since this script is not interactive, you can use Unix's wildcards with it if you want to use all files in a directory and/or if you do not care about the order of the images.
 You can specify paths relative to your current directory, and the script will put the files' absolute paths into the XML file for you; so you can create the XML file anywhere you want and move it afterward without rendering it useless.
-If you want to run the script inside the /usr/share/backgrounds/ directory, you might have problems with permissions unless you run the command with sudo like this: sudo mkwlppr -parameters If you do not know what duration to specify for the images, simply do not provide a number in the input, and the progam will use the default values of 29 minutes and 55 seconds per image and a 5 second transition.
+If you want to run the script inside the /usr/share/backgrounds/ directory, you might have problems with permissions unless you run the command with sudo like
+this: sudo mkwlppr -parameters If you do not know what duration to specify for the images, simply do not provide a number in the input, and the progam will use the default values of 29 minutes and 55 seconds per image and a 5 second transition.
 For more information, please see this page.

 GUI

-If you prefer using a GUI, you can install CreBS from the AUR, which is a PyGTK app for creating background slideshows for GNOME.
+If you prefer using a GUI, you can use Wallpapoz or install crebs from the AUR, which are apps for creating background slideshows for GNOME.

 > Change default size of gnome-terminal